Sliding House by dRMM

 London architects dRMM have designed a house with mobile walls and roof that can be moved to cover and uncover parts of the dwelling.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The house, in Suffolk, England, features a sliding structure that fits over the static main house, guest annexe and greenhouse.